oleander/acts_as_chain/Readme.md

 # Acts as chain

-Define a set methods that should be chainable.
+Define a set of methods that should be chainable.

 ## Example